biothings/biothings.api/CONTRIBUTING.md

         self.s = None    # number of records to skip, useful to continue indexing after an error.

 * docstring format

-  A typical docstring should follow this `sphinx` format:
+  A typical docstring should follow this [Google style](http://google.github.io/styleguide/pyguide.html#381-docstrings):

-  a typical Sphinx docsting has the following format:
+      """[Summary]

+      Args:
+          path (str): The path of the file to wrap field_storage (FileStorage): The :class:`FileStorage` instance to wrap temporary (bool): Whether or not to delete the file when the File instance is destructed

+      Returns:
+          BufferedFileStorage: A buffered writable file descriptor
+      """

+  This is enabled by using [sphinx.ext.napoleon](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/) extension in the `docs/conf.py` file.

+  Alternatively, a default `sphinx` docstring style is also supported:

       """[Summary]